wiorca/docker-windscribe-lidarr/README.md

 # Docker Windscribe Lidarr Image

-A derivative of wiorca/docker-windscribe that provides Sonarr services.
+A derivative of wiorca/docker-windscribe that provides Lidarr services.

 NOTE: You will need to provide the configuration of Lidarr.
 I do not provide a default configuration that points to /movies or /data.
 It will make your life easier if the paths inside your torrent client (/data) lines up with your radarr image.
 I provide /data for torrents/downloads, and /music for the library.
 If you need to add/modify, then feel free to do so to your hearts content.